davidsvaughn/md2pdf/keep/x1-premium.md

 - **SOM relies on adoption by innovation hubs over 3--5 years but without sufficient breakdown.** Investors will expect estimates of how many startups, VCs, angels, and corporations are currently adopting new platforms annually.
 - **Corporate innovation and hiring markets are attractive but highly competitive.** Incumbents exist in HR tech, ATS software, scouting tools, and innovation pipelines.
 X1's narrative is compelling, but the go-to-market approach for corporations needs deeper articulation.

 ### Red Flags or Claims to Strengthen

 - The large market numbers are difficult to verify without methodological backing.
-- Claims such as "the first AI-native platform for the innovation ecosystem" are directionally strong but should be framed carefully due to competition from platforms integrating AI.
+- Claims such as \"the first AI-native platform for the innovation ecosystem\" are directionally strong but should be framed carefully due to competition from platforms integrating AI.
 - Although 10,000 evaluations is impressive, evaluations alone do not confirm willingness to pay.
 A breakdown of free vs. paying behavior would strengthen credibility.

 ### Opportunities for Growth